-Marcel Broodthaers died in 1976, just as video was becoming a prevalent high art medium but long before there was a brisk market for consumer-based home surveillance systems.
-Given developments in his visual aesthetic at the time of his death—exhibitions in Berlin, London, and Paris belied a budding interest in “all over” visual composition—we believe Broodthaers was beginning to sense the cognitive shift of the television age, the disciplined, participatory effect of viewing images on superficial dot matrix screens.
+It is interesting to note that Marcel Broodthaers died in 1976, right at moment when analog video was becoming a specialized contemporary art medium but long before there was a broad market for consumer-based digital home surveillance.
+Given the nascent developments in Broodthaers' visual aesthetic at the time—exhibitions in Berlin, London, and Paris belied an emerging interest in banal, all-over visual compositions—I think he was just beginning to sense the cognitive shift of the television age, the disciplined, participatory effect of viewing images on dot matrix screens.
 It would seem that Broodthaers was becoming aware that we don’t watch such screens so much as surveil them, our eyes pulled across their surfaces in the constant search and assembly of content.
 There is a similar watchfulness— and distraction—in Broodthaers late work.
 L’oeil Vigilant is dedicated to that visual and cognitive shift.